 “Is he fickle about those things?”

-“Everything about Carlisle Hawthorne is fickle, Ellis.
+“Everything about Carlisle Hawthorne is fickle.
 He’s a bit high-strung when it comes to the hotel, he takes a lot of pride in his work and the appearance of the rooms.
-He’s simply passionate but he can overwhelm himself with the small details so we try to minimize those small details in whatever way we can so that they go unnoticed by him.
+He’s simply passionate but he can overwhelm himself with the small details so we try to minimize them in whatever way we can so that they go unnoticed.
 He doesn’t need the stress.”

 Luisa handed the linen to Ellis.
 He carefully took it and lined up the small golden thread with the appropriate corner of the mattress.
-He timidly made the bed, taking care to make sure the lines were crisp and even.
-Luisa showed him how to tuck the edges properly and let him know their hard-learned tricks.
+He timidly made the bed, taking care to ensure the lines were crisp and even.
+Luisa showed him how to tuck the edges properly and let him know their hard-learned tricks from years of doing this.

 Within a few minutes the bed was made, the pillows were fluffed, and the duo moved onto the bathroom.
 They collected the towels and emptied the trash, wiped down the countertops and filled the shower with a powerful cleaner to sanitize the walls.